Home

 Do the same if there’s an area on the ball that doesn’t look quite right yet.
 Add a second layer of tissue paper if you can still see the wire through the first.

 There, the messy bit is almost done!
-You're about to turn this sticky thing into a snowy Christmas ball ornament.
+You're about to turn this sticky thing into a snowy Christmas tree ball ornament.
 Ready?
 Here we go...

 Line your work area with baking parchment (that makes it easy to collect the excess snow glitter later).
 Cover the ball with PVA for one last time, and pour snow glitter over it.